Angus (film): Plot

 Later that week, Angus receives a box from April containing the plum suit that he had earlier rejected.
 In that moment, Angus realizes Ivan was right all along: he needs to stand up for himself and face Rick, or nothing will change.
 He rejects an interview from the magnet school and marches to the dance in the school gymnasium wearing the plum suit.
-Outside the school's gymnasium, Troy warns Angus to turn around and go back to his house at once, explaining that Rick is planning a terrible prank on him.
-He refuses, pointing out that he tired of living in his fears and will take Ivan's advice to face up to Rick.
-Inside, Angus converses with Melissa for the first time.
+Troy tries to warn him that Rick is planning a terrible prank, but Angus refuses to back down and goes inside, meeting with Melissa for the first time.
 Before they can dance as King and Queen, Rick plays Troy's videotape on the monitors, prompting laughter from students.
-A humiliated Melissa punches Rick in the face and runs out in tears.
+A humiliated Melissa runs out in tears.
 Angus follows her, infuriated at Troy for his betrayal.

-Angus apologizes to Melissa, but she does not blame him.
-Instead, she reveals her disgust with Rick and confesses to Angus that she is bulimic.
+Angus apologizes to Melissa, who reveals her disgust with Rick and confesses to Angus that she is bulimic.
 Angus learns that Melissa likes him more than Rick because he is kind and respectful of others.
 Finding common ground, they go back inside and dance, with Melissa helping him out with some of the steps.
 When Rick scolds Melissa, Angus comes to her defense.
 Rick punches Angus, breaking his nose and sending him crashing through a table.
 Angus defiantly rises to his feet and repeatedly pushes Rick until he falls to the ground, saying no matter how many times Rick knocks him down, he will always get back up.
 When Angus gives Rick a choice to accept others who are different from him, Rick selfishly replies, "Whatever I am, it's something you're never gonna be," to which Angus retorts, "Thank God!"
 The students applaud Angus and even Rick's friends abandon him.
 Melissa dances with Angus again and Troy enacts revenge on Rick by breaking his nose with his cast.

-Melissa asks Angus to walk her home, and they kiss.
+Melissa asks Angus to walk her home, and she kisses him on the cheek.
 Angus rejects an offer to transfer to the magnet school, realizing that his grandfather was right and that he doesn't have to run away anymore.
 Angus mentions Rick was suspended for his video prank and for breaking Troy's arm.
 He also mentions that Rick's popularity with the other students suffered since Angus stood up to him and thus, they have no reason to fear him anymore.